YongchengYAO/CartiMorph-Toolbox/README.md

 Note that the scripts are not intended to be used separately from the CMT as it relies on the automatic preprocessing in the toolbox, which mainly consists of image reorientation, resampling, auto-downsampling (for registration model), and central cropping (for registration model).

 ## Step-by-step Instruction

 For detailed instructions, please go to [this page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/instructions.md).

 ## Debug

 Once the preprocessing steps in the segmentation model and registration model training sections are completed, you should be able to observe computing on GPU with the `nvidia-smi` command.
 One way to monitor the process is by `watch -n1 nvidia-smi`.

 When training models on custom data, there is a risk that errors or problems with the data could adversely impact the training process.
+As we are not using any kind of container, package dependency error may occur and cause failure in deep learning model training and inference.
+Please open issues to help us improve.

 For detailed instructions on how to debug, go to [this page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/debug.md).

+## Known Issues

+These issues have been identified and will be addressed in future releases

+- [ ] Error messages not displayed in UI:

+  - [temporary solution] Check the log files for each stage as suggested [here](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/debug.md)

+- [ ] UI is less responsive after pressing the `Run` button:

+  - [expected behaviour] frozen UI after pressing `Run`
+  - [observation] The delay depends on the computing environment.
+Long delay has been observed when the toolbox runs on a remote server and when “computing environment configuration” has been selected.

+  - [temporary solution] restrain from hitting the button multiple times

 ## Citation